 - SW LFE signals and bass frequencies of channels set to SMALL are output from the subwoofer when YES is selected.
 Choose the PLUS setting if you want the subwoofer to output bass sound continuously or you want deeper bass (the bass frequencies that would normally come out the front and center speakers are also routed to the subwoofer).
-1 If you did not connect a subwoofer choose NO (the bass frequencies are output from other speakers). - Select 'X. OVER' and set the crossover frequency.2 Frequencies below this point will be sent to the subwoofer (or LARGE speakers).
+If you did not connect a subwoofer choose NO (the bass frequencies are output from other speakers). - 3 Select 'X. OVER' and set the crossover frequency.2 Frequencies below this point will be sent to the subwoofer (or LARGE speakers). - 4 When you're finished, press RETURN.
+You will return to the Manual SP Setup menu.